Shellfish Allergy

 The only sure way to prevent an adverse reaction to shellfish is to avoid it altogether.
 If you have severe allergic reactions, make sure to carry an epinephrine delivery device for your safety.

-Depending on your unique needs, our food allergy specialist may recommend one or a combination of the following treatments to help build tolerance to shellfish:
+Depending on your unique needs, our food allergy specialist may recommend one or a combination of the following treatments to help build tolerance to shellfish.

 OIT involves introducing gradually increasing doses of the allergen in the mouth under strict supervision by our team.
 The goal is to increase tolerance to the proteins in shellfish and reduce the risk of severe reactions.